menu

 Of important note, Bellaire is also a village of artists.
 Bellaire has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Bellaire’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 26.64% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Bellaire telecommute to their jobs.
+Overall, about 26.64% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Overall, Bellaire’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-The overall education level of Bellaire citizens is substantially higher than the typical US community, as 31.72% of adults in Bellaire have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Bellaire citizens is substantially higher than the typical US community, as 31.72% of adults in Bellaire have at least a bachelor's degree.

 The per capita income in Bellaire in 2022 was $35,801, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
 This equates to an annual income of $143,204 for a family of four.
 However, Bellaire contains both very wealthy and poor people as well.